awsdocs/amazon-emr-release-guide/doc_source/emr-hcatalog-create-cluster.md

-# Creating a Cluster with HCatalog<a name="emr-hcatalog-create-cluster"></a>
+# Creating a cluster with HCatalog<a name="emr-hcatalog-create-cluster"></a>

 Although HCatalog is included in the Hive project, you must install it as its own application\.

 **To launch a cluster with HCatalog installed using the console**

 The following procedure creates a cluster with HCatalog installed\.
-For more information about creating clusters using the console, including **Advanced Options** see [Plan and Configure Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.
+For more information about creating clusters using the console, including **Advanced Options** see [Plan and configure clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.

 1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.